 John Peskey – Violist, Narrated by Wayne June.

-John Peskey is a native of Sioux Falls, SD and has come to Vermont by way of Montana, Atlanta, Boston, and New York.
+John Peskey is a native of Sioux Falls, SD and has come to Montana by way of Atlanta, Boston, and New York.
 He earned his Bachelor of Arts degree in Viola Performance from Augustana College where he studied with the legendary violist Emanuel Vardi.
 He earned his Master of Music degree (with Honors) in Viola Performance from the New England Conservatory of Music in Boston where he studied with James Dunham (violist of the Cleveland Quartet).
 He also performed in master classes of Paul Doktor and Atar Arad.

 Mr. Peskey’s vast professional orchestra and chamber music experience has taken him throughout the US, Canada and Europe.
 His performances as violist with the Dakota String Quartet included appearances at the Aspen Music festival and collaborations with the Cleveland Quartet, the Colorado Quartet, and the Chester Quartet.
 In the summer of 2002 he performed in a highly acclaimed concert with the McComb String Quartet in Toronto, Canada.
 While in Atlanta, he co-founded the Piacere String Quartet.
 As Principal Violist of the South Dakota Symphony he has been featured as soloist with both the South Dakota Symphony and SDSU Civic Symphony.
 Mr. Peskey has been Principal Violist of Ars Musica, New Philharmonic of New Jersey, and Arts Alive International Orchestra in Spain, Sinfonia da Camera and Enesco Ensemble.
 He has played in the viola sections of the Omaha Symphony, Bachanalia, and the Riverside Symphony at Lincoln Center.